jhelvy/cbcTools/cran-comments.md

 ## Test environments
-* local R installation, R 4.2.1
+* local R installation, R 4.4.2
-* ubuntu 16.04 (on travis-ci), R 4.0.2
 * win-builder (devel and release)

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

 ## Notes
-* This is a new release.
+* This is a resubmission after the package was archived on 2025-04-19.
+* The remaining NOTE about package archival is informational only.
+* The issues that led to the original archival were dependency-related problems that have been resolved by removing problematic dependencies.
+* All technical issues in the previous check results have been addressed (https://cran-archive.r-project.org/web/checks/2025/2025-04-19_check_results_cbcTools.html)